Want to be on the first page of Google? It’s not as hard as you might think as long as you understand a few SEO basics.

 4. Optimize Your Target Pages

-Make sure you have properly optimized heading tags and alt image tags.
+Make sure you have properly optimized heading tags, titles, and alt image tags.
+But don’t go bananas with over-optimization.
+Check out this article to learn about the ideal keyword density for SEO.
 But there’s a lot more to know, so we wrote an entire post about content optimization.

 After you make changes, submit your URL to Google through Search Console to make sure search engines crawl the most current version.